mohammedbilalkhan/bni-member-webscraper/README.md

 - Python 3
 - Selenium
-- ChromeDriver (for Chrome browser) or GeckoDriver (for Firefox browser)
+- ChromeDriver (for Chrome browser)
-- Google Chrome or Mozilla Firefox browser

 Install the required Python libraries using: